rohskopf/tiletrial/README.md

   // Declare a pointer to custom container which will house the tiles (see container.cpp) Container *container;

-  // Allocate container of tiles memory->allocate(container, ntiles);
+  // Allocate container of tiles using the custom memory template (see memory.cpp) memory->allocate(container, ntiles);

   // Perform the tiling